 Know the basics

 Student services have such an important role to play in a student’s overall academic experience.
-A complaint is defined as an expression of dissatisfaction by one or more students about action or lack of action by the university, or about the standard of service provided by or on behalf of the university.
+A complaint is defined as an expression of dissatisfaction by one or more students about action or lack of action by the the institution, or about the standard of service provided by or on behalf of the institution.

 So if a student is unhappy, you need to respond in a way that’s empathetic, timely and as transparent as possible.
-All university students, whether undergraduate or postgraduate, are entitled to enjoy a safe and positive experience at university.
+All university and college students, regardless of their level of study, are entitled to enjoy a safe and positive educational experiences.

 Depending on the type of complaint, there should be information readily available about the course of action that can be taken.
 Improving internal efficiencies starts with recognising where you can make enhancements.
 Are you completely prepared to handle a complaint of any kind?

 One benefit of working in the public sector is there’s always a policy to abide by, giving you a clear roadmap to navigate a multitude of challenging situations.
-Universities must emphasise their commitment to student needs and develop effective complaint handling processes.
+Universities and colleges alike must emphasise their commitment to student needs and develop effective complaint handling processes.

 Ideally, complaints policies should be reviewed every three years at a minimum.
 If there isn’t one in sight, develop one as soon as possible.
 Complaints can be a good thing as they allow you to make improvements that will potentially benefit the rest of the student body.